testcase/mlmat/README.md

 `cd build`

 This is the cmake I use.
 I do not install superlu, ARPACK, OpenBLAS, or hdf5 at the moment.
-These may speed things up but at the moment want to keep things simple

 `cmake  -DBUILD_SHARED_LIBS=OFF -DALLOW_BLAS_LAPACK_MACOS=ON -DALLOW_OPENBLAS_MACOS=OFF -DCMAKE_OSX_ARCHITECTURES="x86_64;arm64" -DCMAKE_OSX_DEPLOYMENT_TARGET=10.15  -G Xcode ..`